Back-end Engineering Articles

 hello

-Now, if we go to the terminal and execute the file again, we'll see the text printed out.
+Now if we go to the terminal and we execute the file again, we’ll see the text printed out

-So far, we've just a "puts" statement inside the function body, but later we'll start filling out the functions with a lot of code that contains the logic of our program.
+So far we’ve just a “puts” statement inside the function body, but later we’ll start filling out the functions with a lot of code who contains the logic of our program

 Parameters/arguments

-The following construction block inside the functions is the parameters.
-A parameter is basically a variable that we pass through the function, and we do something according to the value of that parameter.
+The next construction block inside the functions are the parameters.
+A parameter is basically a variable that we pass through the function and we do something according to the value of that parameter.
 That means that functions help us to change something dynamically inside the function.
-Let's see an example.
+Let’s see an example

 # Step 1.
 The act of creation of the function